hydna/hydna-text/introduction.md

     });
     con.send('data!');

-Whether it's a website, a native application, a shell script or an iPhone app, you can leverage the power of Hydna to real-time enable your project.

-## Structure

-Hydna is a distributed server that we host and to which we supply client libraries.

 ## Key Concepts

+These are a few of the concepts -- or components -- of Hydna a developer should be familiar with.

 ### Streams

+A stream is a connection to Hydna that can be used to send and receive messages (it can also be used to send and receive signals, more about that below).

 Streams are identified by a URI (hostname + stream address).
 Can be opened in R, W or E mode.

+### Messages

 ### Behaviors